-Dribbling and skill moves are a vital part of being a world beater on FIFA.
-Don't get it twisted though: constantly spamming skills just to show off is not productive and hardly ever gets you anywhere.
+Dribbling and skill moves are a vital part of being a world-beater in FIFA.
+Don't get it twisted though: constantly spamming skills just to show off is not productive, and hardly ever gets you anywhere.
 Instead, work on skill moves that you can easily replicate and use them in specific situations where they'll be much more helpful.

 Always try to be unpredictable.
 Predictability will be your greatest enemy, so do the unexpected, even if it doesn't work all the time.
 Even when it goes wrong, it will open opportunities later on in the game.
 This is key.
-If you constantly do the same thing, you opponent will catch on.
-Instead of constantly cutting inside when you're on the wing, try going outside instead.
+If you constantly do the same thing, your opponent will catch on.
+Instead of cutting inside when you're on the wing for the third time, try going outside instead.

-Whether you're playing Head-to-Head mode or Ultimate team, one of the main advantages you can have comes from choosing a squad that suits your playing style.
-If you naturally play down the wings, there is no point choosing a team with a 5'6 striker.
-Similarly, if you enjoy playing a passing game, don't choose a team that isn't good at passing, these are common sense rules but they should not be ignored.
+Whether you're playing Head-to-Head or Ultimate Team, one of the main advantages you can have comes from choosing a squad that suits your playing style.
+If you naturally play down the wings, there is no point in choosing a team with a 5'6 striker.
+Similarly, if you enjoy playing a passing game, don't choose a team that isn't good at passing, these are common-sense rules but they should not be ignored.

 - Identify strong teams within each star bracket.
-Each bracket contains between one and five star teams, and you can only come up against teams of that level in Head to Head seasons.
-As an example, Barcelona B squad is only three and a half stars, but contains players who are much faster than those in the other three and a half star squad.
+Each bracket contains between one and five-star teams, and you can only come up against teams of that level in Head to Head seasons.
+As an example, the Barcelona B squad is only three and a half stars but contains players who are much faster than those in the other three and a half star squad.
 Another squad that is very good online is Aston Villa, due to the size of Benteke in the centre.
 With the speed of Bent and Agbonlahor down the wings, those three form a potent combination.

 - Go for a balance between speed and strength.
-Remaining versatile keeps your opponent guessing, whereas using just one tactic will allow your opponents to read your play.
+Being versatile keeps your opponent guessing, whereas using just one tactic allows your opponents to read your play.
 If you have both strength and speed in your arsenal, your opponent won't know what you'll use.
 This unknown factor will benefit you massively.

 - Use a formation that will benefit you.
-If you have to play with 5 at the back, then do so and ignore what other people say, especially in messages.
+If you have to play with five at the back, then do so and ignore what other people say, especially in messages.
 They are just hurt that you beat them.
-Similarly, if you struggle with scoring goals, put three strikers upfront instead of two to maximise your goalscoring ability.
+Similarly, if you struggle with scoring goals, put three strikers up front instead of two to maximise your goalscoring ability.